ThuyHaLE/OptiMoldIQ/README.md

 ---

-## ✅ Databases Overview
+## Databases Overview
 OptiMoldIQ leverages a **27-month production dataset** from a plastic injection molding facility, containing over **61,000 production records** and **6,200 orders**.
 This dataset underpins the system's planning, validation, and analytics workflows.

-In OptiMoldIQ, the raw database is loaded, collected and processed into a shared database in multi-agents system.
+In OptiMoldIQ, the raw database is loaded, collected, and processed into a shared database in a multi-agent system.

 ### Raw Database